Moulton Falls Regional Park

 Parents are urged to be vigilant watching children near the water.

-Please, no diving or jumping off of the bridge.
+Please, no diving or jumping off of the arch bridge.
 People have been seriously injured jumping from the bridge, including one high-profile incident in summer 2018.

 It’s always better to be safe than sorry.